Bolt plans to sneak skipping rope in

 LONDON Usain Bolt, the world's fastest man, plans to smuggle the skipping rope he uses to train into the Olympic stadium after an official took it off him on his way in to Sunday's 100 metres final.

-"I am going to do it tomorrow ...
-I am going to stick it under my bag, bottom of my bag or something," the Jamaican told reporters after easing through the opening heat of the 200 metres on Tuesday.

-Bolt was also irritated when an official told him to "stay in a straight line" before his 100m triumph, the showpiece event of the Games, watched on television by hundreds of millions worldwide.
+But the Jamaican sprinter said on Tuesday that he had also been irritated when an official told him to "stay in a straight line" before his 100m triumph, the showpiece event of the Games, watched on television by hundreds of millions worldwide.

 "Oh my God, why are there so many rules?!
-You can't do nothing," he said after his victory.
+You can't do nothing," he told reporters after opening the defence of his 200m title with an easy heat win.

 "I will look at this," he said.
 "I presume the skipping rope was a warm-up aid so I will look at that."